zzimickQ/victor/README.md

 It is not kept in sync with the main [documentation website](http://victorjs.org/) and some URLs/references may be contradictory.

+Currently, there are no new features in this fork.

 # Installing & Using

 ```bash